Tim Moore (North Carolina politician): Controversies

 While a member of the North Carolina House of Representatives, Moore directed state funding toward projects in his home county of Cleveland.
 In 2016, Cleveland County received a $1.5 million grant-funded water and sewer upgrades for an area where several individuals with close connections to Moore's campaign resided.
 In 2018, the county received $500,000 in the state budget to host the American Legion Baseball World Series, which it had hosted since 2011 with no state funds.

 In 2012, Moore's private law practice in Kings Mountain received a $62,000 development grant, during a year which was noted for steep state budget cuts.
 Moore was advised by a member of the state's ethics commission to avoid conflicts of interest or the appearance of conflicts of interest after this.

 In 2015, an article written by a local journalist prompted an FBI inquiry into Moore's campaign reports.
 The FBI declined to comment on the inquiry, and there were never any charges filed regarding the allegations of wrongdoing.

 In 2019, Moore's legislative aides engaged with the state Department of Environmental Quality (DEQ) in regards to a property Moore owned.
 Moore and his business partners sold that property to Mountaire Farms, an Arkansas-based poultry conglomerate that is a donor to North Carolina Republicans, for a 650% profit.

 In 2022, Holly Grange, a former state representative and member of the UNC-Wilmington Board of Trustees, alleged that she was removed from the board because Moore was upset she did not support his preferred candidate for the next Chancellor of UNC-Wilmington.

 In June 2023, a suit was brought by Scott Lassiter, a Wake Soil and Water Conservation District and former Apex Town Council member, alleging that Moore had enticed Lassiter's wife into an affair.
 Moore said the lawsuit was baseless.
 The suit was resolved in July 2023.

+Moore sponsored H.R.
+3780 (119th Congress) on June 6, 2025, calling for a Border Operations Service Medal.
+"A country without secure borders is a country in name only.
+These heroes are on the front lines defending the American people from violent cartels, human traffickers, terrorists, and mass illegal crossings...they don’t ask for recognition, but they’ve more than earned it," said Moore.
+The Mexican Border Defense Medal (MBDM) was established by a memorandum of the United States Department of Defense on August 13, 2025, for US military service members who have deployed to the southern US border backdated to January 20, 2025, in support of the US Customs and Border Protection Agency (CBP).